You may apply promo codes during registration.

 THIS WILL BE AN ONLINE COURSE!

 Available to the first 20 people from anywhere.
-The A-CSM course will run from 8:30 a.m. to 12:30 p.m.
-ET (USA), Monday and Tuesday, and then all day on Wednesday (8:30 a.m. – 5:30 p.m.).
-The ARP Workshop will run for 2 half days on Thursday and Friday morning.
+The A-CSM course will run from 8:30 a.m. to 3:30 p.m.
+ET (USA), Monday, through Thursday.
+This will include the ARP workshop.

 Our Advanced Certified Scrum Master (A-CSM) course is unique.

 Unlike others, we offer it as 24 hours: a 16 hours interactive A-CSM course, and we include the 8-hour ARP Workshop.
 Note: All 24 hours are required.

 The purpose of this course is to prepare you for and assess that you have achieved the next step to CSP-SM (Certified Scrum Professional – SM).

 The A-CSM course helps you get to the next level.
 The more important movement is from some success to much more success — and also the movement from CSM to A-CSM.
 The next level after that is the CSP-SM course, after which you gain a CSP-SM certification.